#33 How to Overcome Anxiety: A Biblical Perspective

 Revelation 12:11 says: “They triumphed over him by the blood of the Lamb and by the word of their testimony.”

-When we testify to what God has done, we not only remind ourselves of His faithfulness—we encourage others who are struggling.
+When we testify to what God has done, we not only remind ourselves of His faithfulness—we also help others discover how to reduce the anxiety they are carrying by pointing them to God’s work in real life.

 Try this: